 It doesn't matter if the pain in your shins is new or old.
 The Tendonitis Dynamic of shin splints is reversible and is curable.

 Shin splints can be just as disabling as a ruptured achilles tendon or ACL injury.
-This shin injjury develop exactly like

-does, but shin splints have their own personality quirks due to their location and various structural aspects.
+This shin injury develops exactly like Tendonitis does, but shin splints have their own personality quirks due to their location and various structural aspects.

 The connective tissue that wraps the bone, periostium, can get irritated, inflamed, and can potentially get rip and tear injury if to much force is applied by the muscle (over and over during exercise.